-In the context of an ICO, a coin issuance by an entity that is either an Australian tax resident, or acting through an Australian "permanent establishment", may be assessable in Australia.
-The current corporate tax rate in Australia is either 26% or 30%.
-However, if the issued coins are characterised as equity for tax purposes or are issued in respect of a borrowing of money, the ICO proceeds may not be assessable to the issuer.
+Issuance of a token or coin, in the context of an ICO, by an entity that is either an Australian tax resident, or acting through an Australian "permanent establishment", will likely be taxable in Australia.
+The current corporate tax rate in Australia is either 27.5% or 30%.
+If the issued coins are characterised as equity for tax purposes, the ICO proceeds should not be taxable to the issuer, but all future returns to the token holders will be treated as dividends.

-Australian goods and services tax (GST)
+Australian Goods and Services Tax (GST)

-Supplies and acquisitions of digital currency made from 1 July 2017 are not subject to GST on the basis that they will be input-taxed financial supplies.
-Consequently, suppliers of digital currency will not be required to charge GST on these supplies, and a purchaser would prima facie not be entitled to GST refunds (i.e., input tax credits) for these corresponding acquisitions.
+Supplies and acquisitions of digital currency made from 1 July 2017 are not subject to GST on the basis that they will be input taxed financial supplies.
+Consequently, suppliers of digital currency will not be required to charge GST on these supplies, and a purchaser would not be entitled to GST refunds (i.e., input tax credits) for these corresponding acquisitions.
 On the basis that digital currency is a method of payment, as an alternative to money, the normal GST rules apply to the payment or receipt of digital currency for goods and services.